Green Deal Training › News

 That means it is a real possibility for houses to not need much heating if occupants do not cause energy wastage, the report by The Low Impact Centre at Coventry University said.

-And Green Deal Advisors will be able to make use of that advice and pass it onto consumers, as soon as the Green Deal is implemented in the UK.
+And a Green Deal Assessor will be able to make use of that advice and pass it onto consumers, as soon as the Green Deal is implemented in the UK.

 It may seem obvious that if windows are left open for example, then heat will be lost, but up until this study occupant behaviour has not been analysed as a direct cause of energy loss.